Musical Theater Camp Faculty

 Zeke Blackwell (Director) has been involved in over 80 productions as a director, actor, writer, designer, and technician, and has made theater in Sitka, Fort Worth, New Haven, New York, and Costa Rica, where he directed world- premiere Spanish-language production of Once on this Island!
 With over a decade of improv comedy experience, he’s performed/taught improv in LA, San Francisco, NYC, Chicago, Austin, Boston, and Washington, D.C, and most recently at the Boston Comedy Arts Festival.
 His original play, Still Life, was produced in the 2013 New York International Fringe Festival.
 He graduated from Yale in 2013 with a B.A. in Cognitive Science.
 He served two years on the board of directors for Far Corners Community Musical Theatre, a non-profit dedicated to providing arts opportunities for underserved youth in isolated regions of the world.
 Once he beatboxed for Lin- Manuel Miranda.
 Zeke is returning for his sixth season at SFAC as the YPT Director.

-Erin Coffey (Choreographer) is thrilled to join the SFAC faculty this year and to collaborate with this fantastic creative team.
-She has choreographed both educational and professional productions in Texas, California, Connecticut, Illinois, New York, and Costa Rica, and she is ecstatic to add Alaska to that list this year.
-Erin was nominated for the Choreographer of the Year SALT Award both seasons she was Resident Choreographer at Redhouse Arts Center in Syracuse, NY.
-Favorite choreography credits include: The 25th Annual Putnam County Spelling Bee, A Man of No Importance*, Seussical, 13, Big Fish, Dreamgirls*, Ragtime, and Gypsy: A Musical Fable.
-Favorite performance credits: Crimes of the Heart* (Meg), Elegies…Raging Queens (Joanne), Cabaret (Rosie), and Carousel (featured soloist). (*Syracuse Area Live Theatre Award Nomination) Also an artist-activist and advocate for arts education, social justice, and accessibility, Erin spent two years on the Board of Directors for Far Corners Community Musical Theatre and translated multiple titles for bilingual and Spanish-language premiere productions in Monteverde, Costa Rica, as well as leading justice and accessibility initiatives at multiple regional theaters in the US.
-Currently, Erin is the Education Director of the two-time Tony Award winning Goodspeed Musicals, the Home of the American Musical, as well as a freelance choreographer.
+Erin Coffey (Choreographer) is thrilled to return to SFAC for her second year.
+She has choreographed both educational and professional productions at organizations across the country and beyond, and she was nominated for the Choreographer of the Year SALT Award both seasons she was Resident Choreographer at Redhouse Arts Center in Syracuse, NY.
+Favorite choreography credits include: Pippin, Hairspray, Kiss Me Kate, The 25th Annual Putnam County Spelling Bee, A Man of No Importance*, Seussical, 13, Big Fish, Dreamgirls*, and Gypsy: A Musical Fable.
+Favorite performance credits: Crimes of the Heart* (Meg), Cabaret (Rosie), and Carousel (featured soloist). (*Syracuse Area Live Theatre Award Nomination) Also an advocate for arts education, social justice, and accessibility, Erin spent two years on the Board of Directors for Far Corners Community Musical Theatre and translated several titles for bilingual and Spanish-language premiere productions in Monteverde, Costa Rica, as well as leading justice and accessibility initiatives at multiple regional theaters in the US.
+In addition to working as a freelance choreographer, Erin is the Manager of Audience Engagement for the Broadway League in NYC and is a key member of the producing team for The Jimmy Awards/National High School Musical Theatre Awards.

 Rhiannon Guevin (Vocal Coach) graduated summa cum laude from University of Puget Sound’s School of Music, where she received a BM in Vocal Performance with Honors in Music.
 During her time at Puget Sound she performed in opera scenes and full-scale productions, including the roles of Sophie in Der Rosenkavalier, Miss Titmouse in Too Many Sopranos!, and Mabel in The Pirates of Penzance.
 She was the fall 2011 winner of the University of Puget Sound’s Concerto/Aria Competition.
 Rhiannon played The Queen of the Night in Mozart’s Die Zauberflöte for the China Yunnan Opera Festival in Kunming, China.
 Recent roles include Zerlina in Juneau Lyric Opera’s production of Don Giovanni, Olive Ostrovsky in The 25th Annual Putnam County Spelling Bee, Wednesday Addams in The Addams Family, Cathy Hyatt in The Last Five Years, Woman 1 in Songs for a New World, and Judy Bernly in 9 to 5.
 In summer 2020, Rhiannon will be a guest artist with the Fox River Chamber Fest in Wisconsin.
 Rhiannon has studied voice with Dr. Dawn Padula and Joseph Evans.
 In addition to serving as Operations Director for the nationally acclaimed Sitka Fine Arts Camp, Rhiannon teaches opera at SFAC’s High School Camp and provides vocal coaching for SFAC’s Musical Theater Camp.
 During the year, Rhiannon serves as the Music Director for SFAC’s Young Performers Theater program and teaches private voice lessons.
 Rhiannon has served as an adjudicator for the classical voice sections at Alaska’s State Solo and Ensemble Music Festival.